 - Wash Mutton thoroughly.

-- Take 1 Tbsp. of Ghee in a PRessure cooker and heat it properly.
+- Take 1 tablespoon of Ghee in a pressure cooker and heat it properly.

 - Temper the Ghee Cinnamon Stick, Black Cardamom, Green Cardamom, Clove, Kebab Chini, and Mace.